kosl/ihipp-examples/docs/week5.md

 cl_kernel kernel = clCreateKernel(program, "vector_add", &ret);
 ```

-Notice the constant use of the variable ```ret``` of the ```cl_int``` type defined at beginning.
+Notice the constant use of the variable `ret` of the `cl_int` type defined at the beginning.
 This variable accepts return values for the OpenCL API.
 As said before you can use many of the OpenCL API calls as boiler-plate code as long as you are consistent with the variables definitions in these calls.

 4. Set arguments and enqueue kernel